braxtonhall/braxtonhall.github.io/static/playlists/shugaize-we-dont-talk-2/info.md

 # shugaize[\\\\?]\*: we don't talk 2

 > somebody once told me
-> "we don't talk about anything?"
+> "we don't talk about anything"
 > and all I can think is
 > "what's wrong with that?"
 >